yebh17/gitq/README.md

 ## Steps (LINUX)

-Clone this repo wherever you prefer, for simplifying things I use my home folder in this case.
+Clone this repo wherever you prefer, for simplifying things I use home folder in this case.
 -   `cd ~`
 -   `git clone git@github.com:yebh17/gitq.git`
 -   `cd gitq`

-We need to make the script permanently available in your PATH, so that gitq is accessible from any path.
+We need to make the script permanently available in the PATH, so that gitq is accessible from any path.
 -   `mkdir -p ~/bin`

 Copy the gitq script to the bin folder you just created.
 -   `cp gitq.sh ~/bin/gitq`

-Add the "bin" directory to your PATH.
+Add this "bin" directory to the PATH.
 -   `nano ~/.bashrc`

 Add the following line at the end of the file.